-A simplified crash course on the Payment Card Industry Data Security Standard (PCI DSS), including the most cost-effective path to securing cardholder data and quickly obtaining PCI Compliance.
+A simplified crash course on the Payment Card Industry Data Security Standard (PCI DSS), including the most cost-effective path to securing cardholder data and implementing the right security parameters to quickly obtain PCI Compliance.

 Unsure about PCI Compliance?
-Here’s everything you need to know about PCI DSS and what it takes to obtain – and demonstrate – your company’s compliance.
+Here’s everything you need to know about PCI DSS best practices and what it takes to obtain – and demonstrate – your company’s compliance.

 You can do this yourself or with the help of third parties, which we will cover at the end of this post.

 PCI DSS (Payment Card Industry Data Security Standard) is a set of controls and obligations for companies of any size that handle credit card information, designed to reduce the likelihood of card data being compromised.

 To put it simply, PCI DSS directs how organizations should securely manage credit card payments and payment card data in order to best protect the collection, storage, and transmission of cardholder data.

 The standard was set up by the Payment Card Industry Security Standards Council (PCI SSC), which is made up of the major credit card companies (American Express, Discover Financial Services, Visa, Mastercard and JCB International).

 The SSC set up these card industry data security standards to help protect payment card data and prevent payment card fraud.
 In total, PCI DSS contains 12 requirements, which merchants and service providers that process payment card information must comply with in order to continue working with the major credit card companies.

 Each of the credit card companies incorporates PCI DSS as part of the technical requirements for all of their own information security compliance programs.

 The SSC provides, maintains, evolves, and promotes these security standards.
 They also offer tools for merchants and service providers to implement the PCI standards, such as assessment and scanning qualifications, a self-assessment questionnaire (SAQ), training and education, as well as product certification programs.